inputsh/notes/00_books.md

 * `Andrew Hodges` Alan Turing: The Enigma
 * `Carl Sagan, Ann Druyan`  The Varieties of Scientific Experience: A Personal View of the Search for God
 * `Dan Riley` Generation Atheist
+* `Dean Baker` False Profits: Recovering from the Bubble Economy
 * `Finn Brunton, Helen Nissenbaum` Obfuscation: A User's Guide for Privacy and Protest
 * `George Orwell` 1984
+* `George Orwell` All Art is Propaganda: Critical Essays
 * `Jim Whitehurst` The Open Organization: Igniting Passion and Performance
+* `Matt Taibbi, Mark Ames` The eXile: Sex, Drugs and Libel in the New Russia
+* `Maurer` The Big Con: The Story of the Confidence Man
 * `Noam Chomsky` Understanding Power
 * `Ray Kurzweil` How to Create a Mind
+* `Scott McCloud` Making Comics: Storytelling Secrets of Comics, Manga and Graphic Novels
+* `Ted Chiang` The Lifecycle of Software Objects